slimebob1975/JBGautoclass-jupyter/BACKLOG.md

 # Backlog – JBGLangImprover

 ## Known issues
-- [ ] Conversion problem float64 to int 64 when running SMOTE with MLPC in GridSearchCV
+- [ ] Sometimes: Conversion problem float64 to int 64 when running SMOTE with MLPC in GridSearchCV

 ## Planned improvments
 - [ ]